CESSProject/cess-miner/README.md

 >> Enter priority tee address, multiple addresses are separated by spaces, press Enter to skip:

 OK 2024-10-08 16:09:11 []
+>> Enter the endpoint, if you have already registered and don't want to update, press Enter to skip: xxx.xxx.xxx.xxx:15001
+OK 2024-10-11 11:53:55 xxx.xxx.xxx.xxx:15001
 >> Please enter the mnemonic of the staking account:
 ***********************************************************************************
 ```